FAQs

 Do you take insurance?

 We are not in-network with any insurance providers and do not bill insurance directly.
-However, we provide superbills with all necessary information for patients who wish to submit claims for possible reimbursement.
-Please note that insurance plans vary widely, and reimbursement is not guaranteed.
+Upon request, we can provide superbills with all necessary information for patients who wish to submit claims for possible reimbursement.
+Please note that insurance plans vary widely, and (even with chiropractic coverage) reimbursement is not guaranteed.

 Do you bill Medicare?